 1. Customization

 PrestaShop offers great opportunities for your store customization.
 However, it is highly recommended to customize your store after data migration.
 Please, don’t install any extensions or modules before you start a migration process.
 It will help to avoid inconveniences during and after data transferring.
+A universal migration checklist can help.

 2. Redirects

-In order to ensure that a Connection Bridge works properly, it is highly recommended to turn off site redirects on your VirtueMart and Prestashop stores.
+In order to ensure that a Connection Bridge works properly, it is highly recommended to turn off site redirects on your VirtueMart and PrestaShop stores.
 There are different ways to do that:

 - Enter your shopping cart maintenance mode and make changes in a source code (turn off redirects).